Well, at the very least, we all think it’s great!

 If you can think of a reason not to join Quorum, then we’re happy to talk that through with you, too.

-Right now, we are at capacity for higher voice parts (Soprano and Alto, typically female voices), but are still actively recruiting for Tenors and Basses (typically male voice parts.)
+In 2019, we’ve almost doubled our numbers, so right now, we are at capacity for higher voice parts (Soprano and Alto, typically female voices), as well as Basses (lower male voices) but are still actively recruiting for one last Tenor.

 Don’t let that put you off, though.
-Feel free to get in contact in case our circumstances have changed, or we might be able to help you finding another local choir.
+Feel free to get in contact in case our circumstances have changed, we can add you to our waitlist, or we might be able to help you finding another local choir.

 It’s pretty simple!